11 Best Day Trips from Madrid By Train or Car

 For each day trip below, I’ll include car and train travel times and train station info, top attractions, and my overall opinion of the trip.

-A list of the top day trips from Madrid + map
+A map of day trips from Madrid

 These are the day trips from Madrid that actually make sense... (get my saved list on Google Maps)